Black Codes (United States): Northern states

-As the abolitionist movement gained force and the Underground Railroad helped fugitive slaves escape to the North, concern about Black people heightened among Northern white people.
-Territories and states near the slave states did not welcome freed Black people.
-But north of the Mason–Dixon line, anti-Black laws were generally less severe.
-Some public spaces were segregated, and Black people generally did not have the right to vote.
-In Oregon, Black people were forbidden to settle, marry, or sign contracts.
-In Ohio, Black people required a certificate they were free and a good behavior bond.
+As the abolitionist movement gained force and the Underground Railroad helped fugitive slaves escape to the North, concern about black people heightened among Northern white people.
+Territories and states near the slave states did not welcome freed black people.
+But north of the Mason–Dixon line, anti-black laws generally were less severe.
+Some public spaces were segregated, and black people generally did not have the right to vote.
+In Oregon, black people were forbidden to settle, marry, or sign contracts.
+In Ohio, black people required a certificate that they were free and a good behavior bond.

+All of the slave states passed anti-miscegenation laws, banning the marriage of white and black people, as did three of the five states carved from the Northwest Territory: Indiana, Illinois, and Michigan.
+The territory was free since its inception, though Indiana and Illinois shared borders with slave states, as did Ohio.
+Ohio's position was noteworthy in this regard for being the only state that bridged the lands of oppressions faced by black people in the American South to lands of freedom and security offered in British Canada north of the Great Lakes.
+This status, in addition to a well-mobilized network of abolitionist sympathizers, ensured that Ohio became an essential expressway on the Underground Railroad network.
+Officially, however, the dual proximity to the South and North resulted in some legislative anomalies and oxymoronic policy.

-All the slave states passed anti-miscegenation laws, banning the marriage of white and Black people, as did several new free states of the former Northwest Territory, including Indiana, Illinois, and Michigan.
-Ohio, Indiana, and Illinois shared borders with the slave states across the Ohio and Mississippi rivers (Kentucky, Missouri, and Virginia respectively).
-The population of the southern parts of these states had generally migrated from the Upper South; their culture and values were more akin to those of the South across the river than those of the northern settlers, who had migrated from New England and New York.
-In some states these codes included vagrancy laws that targeted unemployed Black people, apprentice laws that made Black orphans and dependents available for hire to white people, and commercial laws that excluded Black people from certain trades and businesses and restricted their ownership of property.
+The population of the southern parts of the old Northwest states had generally migrated from the Upper South; their culture and values were more akin to those of the South across the river than those of the northern settlers, who had migrated from New England and New York.
+In some states, these codes included vagrancy laws that targeted unemployed black people, apprentice laws that made black orphans and dependents available for hire to white people, and commercial laws that excluded black people from certain trades and businesses and restricted their ownership of property.